Kelloggs Logo

 Kellogg Emblem

 The logo’s concept has never changed.
-The word “Kellogg’s” imitates Will Keith’s signature, written a hundred years ago.
+The word “Kellogg’s” imitates Will Keith’s signature, which was written a hundred years ago.
 The letters are inclined to the right and connected.
 Only the capital letter “K” is positioned separately.
 The lines are smooth and rounded, like typographic laundry cursive.
 However, the company uses its handwritten font, Kellogg’s Sans, which gives the logo a distinctive character.

 Kellogg Symbol